- Building web pages with BEE

 - Booking request

-We will continue to improve the user experience: we see the Page Builder as a long-term, ongoing project at BEE.
+We are constantly improving the user experience: we see the Page Builder as a long-term, ongoing project at BEE.

 Testing and integrating the Page Builder